SNodeC/snode.c/README.md

 ### Main Applications for Server and Client

-Now we can put all together and implement the server and client main applications.
-Here *anonymous instances* are used, thus we will not get command line arguments automatically.
+Now we can put everything together and implement the main server and client applications.
+Here *anonymous instances* are used.
+Thus, we will not get command line arguments automatically.

 Note the use of our previously implemented `EchoServerContextFactory` and `EchoClientContextFactory` as template arguments.